-A great introduction to the overnight camp experience and traditional camp activities such as hiking, arts & crafts, canoeing, sing-a-alongs, with only a few nights away from home.
+A great introduction to the overnight camp experience and traditional camp activities such as hiking, arts & crafts, target sports, boating and swimming, with only a few nights away from home.

 Packed full of exciting skill building and personal growth for middle and high school youth.
 Advanced target sports, extended hiking, boating and camp-out opportunities.
 Includes rafting float trip.

-The adventure starts on camp and travels off-site as teens develop outdoor and leadership skills.
-Voyagers travel by kayak/canoe; Trailblazers are backpacking on-foot.
+The ultimate Camp K adventure starts on camp, and then travels off-site as teens develop outdoor and leadership skills.
+Choose your trek- Voyagers travel by kayak/canoe, and Trailblazers backpack on-foot.
 Includes rafting float trip.

 Leader in Training

-Orientation: June 5-7, Sessions: 4 weeks during Camp K season
+Orientation: June 4-6, Sessions: 4 weeks during Camp K season (date preferences are flexible)

-A multi-week opportunity for older teens to learn and practice leadership skills as they aid younger campers, and gain essential skills to become future camp staff and/or community leaders.
+A multi-week opportunity for older teens to enhance leadership skills, co-lead camp experiences for younger campers, and gain readiness skills to become a camp counselor.

 $50 registration fee